Sam Kasiano: 2011 - 2017: Canterbury Bankstown Bulldogs

 In March 2012, it was reported that Kasiano had declared his representative allegiance to the Queensland Maroons and Australian national team, however Kasiano himself sent a letter to the NZRL indicating he wanted to play for the country of his birth, New Zealand.
 In Round 2 match against the New Zealand Warriors at Mt Smart Stadium, Kasiano scored his first NRL try in the Bulldogs 32–18 win.
 At the 2012 Dally M Awards Kasiano was named the NRL's prop forward of the year.
 In the Bulldogs 2012 NRL Grand Final against the Melbourne Storm, Kasiano started at prop in the Bulldogs 14–4 loss.
 He played in 24 matches and scored a try in the NRL season.
 Kasiano made his New Zealand test debut in the October Test at prop in the 20–12 loss to Australia at 1300SMILES Stadium.
-He was weighed in June and held the highest weight among the NRL players, of 133 kg.

 Kasiano missed the first 7 matches of 2013 with a leg injury.
 In Round 21 match against the St George Illawarra Dragons at Jubilee Oval, Kasiano scored a double in the 39–20 win.
 He played in scored 3 tries in 13 matches for the Bulldogs in the 2013.
-Kasiano was selected in the New Zealand 2013 World Cup squad, playing in 5 matches including playing off the interchange bench in the 34–2 loss to Australia in the World Cup Final.
+Kasiano was selected in the New Zealand 2013 World Cup squad, playing in 5 matches including playing off the interchange bench in the 34–2 loss to Australia in the World Cup final.

-Kasiano returned to the Bulldogs first grade squad in Round 7 of the 2104 season against the South Sydney Rabbitohs off the interchange bench in the 15–14 win after missing the early round recovering from a foot injury and playing in NSW Cup.
+Kasiano returned to the Bulldogs first grade squad in Round 7 of the 2014 season against the South Sydney Rabbitohs off the interchange bench in the 15–14 win after missing the early round recovering from a foot injury and playing in NSW Cup.
 In Round 22 against the Brisbane Broncos at Suncorp Stadium, Kasiano suffered a season ending ankle injury in the Bulldogs 41–10 loss.
 Kasiano finished the season with him playing 14 matches and scoring 3 tries.